-• The projects we support
+The projects we support are

-are our windows onto the world.
+our windows to the world.

-• The projects we support
+The projects we support are

-are our windows onto the world.
+our windows to the world.

 What We Support